patrickstanley/UMD-Thesis-Template/README.md

 An unofficial, updated template for a University of Maryland Ph.D.
 Thesis.
 Based on the work of Dorothea F. Brosius at IREAP.
-Origional documentation and files are located at https://ireap.umd.edu/resources/thesis-templates This assume you are using pdflatex and bibtex.
+Origional documentation and files are located at https://ireap.umd.edu/resources/thesis-templates This assumes you are using pdflatex and bibtex.
 More documentation is to come hopefully.